Keynotes • March 23, 2018

 Why don’t we have like clamouring for adoption?
 Because the adopted child would be less of us than our biological child.
 We’d do it for charity, but there’s less desire naturally.
 Because it wouldn’t be an immortality vehicle as powerful as an actual biological copy.
 That’s the standard cultural solution, anyway.

 The artist solution.
 I hinted at this over lunch.
 The artist solution is isolation, starts with isolation.
 He separates himself from the herd.
 He’s like, “Look, you fucking sheep.
-I see they’re all sheep; they’re all in the solution.
+I see they’re all sheep; they’re all in this illusion.
 I am Neo, I will be taken out of the matrix.
 I will leave.”
 He does, and he takes on this gargantuan task of consciously and critically fashioning his own framework for meaning; for being more than just an insignificant collection of atoms.

 This exposes the person to a sense of being completely crushed and annihilated, because he has to carry so much on his own shoulders.
 And so, most artists throughout human history, were not appreciated in their lifetimes and they went mad.
 Mozart died a pauper without his own grave.